arni-magnusson/makeit/README.md

 Development
 -----------

-The makeit package is developed openly on [GitHub](https://github.com/arni-magnusson/makeit).
+The package is developed openly on [GitHub](https://github.com/arni-magnusson/makeit).

 Feel free to open an [issue](https://github.com/arni-magnusson/makeit/issues)